Health care debate: What's so essential about 'essential benefits'?

-It's the seventh anniversary of the Affordable Care Act and Republican leaders in the House of Representatives have delayed plans to push through their proposed replacement, the American Health Care Act while they gather more support for it.
+This week marks the seventh anniversary of the Affordable Care Act and Republican leaders in the House of Representatives are taking another day to try to push through their proposed replacement, the American Health Care Act.

 Here's a rundown of what they are: